13eryllium/shaper-docs/README.md

 - `level.json` - The level file, containing attacks and metadata information
 - `song.ogg` - The song that plays throughout the level
 - `attacks/` - A folder for all your level's attacks
+- `sprites/` - A folder for all your level's sprites

 ### Attack Structure